Quick question: is it leg, arm or chest day?

 FluentU is an online language-learning program that allows you to learn German using the internet’s best authentic videos featuring native speakers.
-The platform turns these real-world German videos—like movie trailers, music videos, news clips and inspiring talks—into German-learning experiences.

 This program is great for beginners, and you can continue to use it at all stages of learning German grammar even as you advance to the intermediate and advanced stages.

 To use FluentU to practice grammar, simply choose a video that’s at your German level and that interests you.
 Video topics include basic verb conjugations and noun cases.